iuliivasilev/dev-survivors/README.rst

 survivors is a Python module for `survival analysis`_.

-It allows building survival models: Survival Tree, Bagging ensemble, Adaptive Boosting ensemble.
+It allows for building survival models: Survival Tree, Bagging ensemble, Adaptive Boosting ensemble.

 =======================
 About Survival Analysis